-1st day - Arrival of the missions

-2nd day - Opening ceremony

-Preliminary meeting

-- Practice round
+7th day

-3rd day - Competition - First round

-- Organizing committee will prepare draw for second round in accordance with first round scores aggregate score of first two rounds.

-4th day - Competition - Second round

-- Organizing committee will prepare draw for third round based on aggregate score of the first three rounds.

-5th day - Competition -Third round

-- Organizing committee will prepare draw for final round based on

-6th day - Competition - Final round

-- Closing ceremony and Banquet- Medals ceremony, Don Keus
+1st day Arrival of the missions 2nd day Opening ceremony Preliminary meeting Practice round Team Captains' meeting 3rd day Competition - First round Organizing committee will prepare draw for second round in accordance with first round scores Team Captains' meeting 4th day Competition - Second round Organizing committee will prepare draw for third round based on aggregate score of first two rounds.
+Team Captains' meeting 5th day Competition -Third round Organizing committee will prepare draw for final round based on aggregate score of the first three rounds.
+Team Captains' meeting 6th day Competition - Final round Closing ceremony and Banquet- Medals ceremony, Don Keus

+Note: A cultural event could take place on one evening following play on either the third round or on the day after the last day of the championship